Kara-age Fried Baby Horse Mackerel

 Prepare the fish.
 Open the gill flaps and pull out the gills and guts with your thumb and index finger.
 Thoroughly wash the cavity and pat dry.

-Pour the oil into a container and wipe the frying pan with a paper towel.
+Discard the frying oil and wipe the frying pan with a paper towel.
 Add [A] and place over medium-high heat.
 Bring to a gentle boil and simmer to thicken the liquid.
-Pour over the deep-fried fish.
-Add 1 tsp of sesame oil and coat the fish while fanning.
+When the bubbles start getting bigger, pour into the bowl.
+Add 1 tsp of sesame oil and coat the fish.

 Plate up and sprinkle with a pinch of black pepper.
-Garnish with butterhead lettuce.
-Sprinkle with white sesame seed, to taste.
+Garnish with butterhead lettuce, and sprinkle with white sesame seeds to taste.